mikesir87/docker-docs/content/guides/walkthroughs/multi-container-apps.md

 description: Learn how to use Docker to run multi-container applications
 ---

-If you've already completed the [How do I run a container?](./run-a-container.md) walkthrough, you learned that you must start each container individually.
+You must start each container individually.
 Imagine how great it would be if a tool could start multiple containers with a single command.
 That tool is Docker Compose.

 {{< include "guides-get-docker.md" >}}